UNINETTSigma2/documentation/faq/ssh.md

 should always specify one of the real login nodes above.
-You should not use `login.fram.sigma2.no` or `fram.sigma2.no` in your `sshfs` command, otherwise you will risk to get your IP address blacklisted, since your session is authenticad against only one login node not both.
+You should not use `login.fram.sigma2.no` or `fram.sigma2.no` in your `sshfs` command, otherwise you will risk to get your IP address blacklisted, since your session is authenticated against only one login node not both.

 Similarly, `saga.sigma2.no` and `login.saga.sigma2.no` are round-robin